-Bikes For Life is proudly supported by community members including BikeSource, Specialized Bicycle Components, Boys and Girls Clubs of Denver Metro, Bicycle Colorado, Dong's Cycling Pals, Bike Depot and USA Pro Cycling Challenge.
-There are several ways you can participate, too.
+Bikes For Life is proudly supported by community members including United Healthcare, BikeSource, Boys and Girls Clubs of Denver Metro, Rocky Mountain Youth Clinics, Bicycle Colorado, Dong's Cycling Pals, Bike Depot, Denver Regional Council of Governments, Northeast Transportation Connections, and USA Pro Cycling Challenge.

-Sponsoring a child is another way to participate in Bikes For Life.
-You can provide a child in the program with a bicycle, helmet, lock, odometer and bicycle education for $400.
+Sponsoring a child is a way to participate in Bikes For Life.
+You can provide a low-income child in the program with a bicycle, helmet, lock, odometer, bicycle education, and one year of program support for $400.
 Learn how you can sponsor a child or donate to the program.

-To learn more about the program, sign up for our quarterly newsletter here.
+To learn more about the program and volunteer opportunities, sign up for our quarterly newsletter.

-Children's Hospital Colorado's Bikes For Life program hosts bike donation drives to benefit the Bike Depot.
+Children's Colorado's Bikes For Life program hosts bike donation drives to benefit the Bike Depot.
 The Bike Depot is a community bike shop that supports Denver communities with a wide range of bicycling programs, services and products.
 Bring your used bicycles and donate them at our bike drive events.
-Stay tuned for the 2014 event schedule.

 Watch how the Bikes For Life program is changing lives